 The symptoms of substance-induces persisting dementia are closely related to those of dementia caused by Alzheimer's disease, the difference being substance abuse.
 In general, however, they include memory impairment, personality changes, as well as impaired judgment and trouble with language.
 The exact extent of these symptoms will vary from person to person, but they occur when a person is abusing alcohol or other drugs.

 The impaired judgment brought on by substance-induced persisting dementia can cause a person to make some really bad decisions, which can have a big negative effect in their life.
 The bad judgments may even end up in death for some people.
 Beyond these risks, there are the others associated with long term damage to the brain.
 The memory loss and personality changes can lead to other mental illnesses like depression.
 Before letting the dangers of substance-induced persisting dementia get out of hand, consider the online treatment available here at GoMentor.com.

-Treatment for substance-induced persisting dementia here from therapists on GoMentor.com centers around the symptoms that appear, but it also concentrates on the root cause of the problem - substance abuse.
+Treatment for substance-induced persisting dementia here from therapists with GoMentor 24/7 centers around the symptoms that appear, but it also concentrates on the root cause of the problem - substance abuse.
 This approach to treatment can really make a difference.
-Combining trained therapists who specialize in dementia and substance abuse with online counseling that uses the communication power of the Internet, you can get one of the most complete treatment options for substance-induced persisting dementia.
-Beyond just putting a bandage on the symptoms that are showing, you can also get help to solve the other problems that usually appear with this type of dementia.
+Combining trained therapists who specialize in dementia and substance abuse with online counselling that uses the communication power of the Internet, you can get one of the most complete treatment options for substance-induced persisting dementia.
+Beyond just putting a bandage on the symptoms that are showing, you can start helping yourself now by getting help to solve the other problems that usually appear with this type of dementia.